ktrzonkowski/terminalmud/README.md

 - Alias for cd, but with more flavor.

 ``attack <TARGET> <ACTION(S)>``
-- How to earn experience.
+- How to earn experience and, sometimes, items.
 Examples:
 -- attack test.txt vim
 -- attack target.txt cp destination.txt

 ``cast <ACTION>``
-- Earn experience for commands that don't require a target -- cast ls -l
+- Earn rewards for commands that don't require a target.
+-- cast ls -l

+``inv``
+- View your inventory.

+``inspect <ITEM>``
+- Take a closer look at an item you've got.

 ## Todo
 * [ ] General cleanup and documentation